team-formalist/formalist-standard-react/README.md

 ##### uploadedFiles

-This is the current expected format
+This is the current expected format.
 Note: optional 'thumbnail_url' property.

 ```js